NFL players, communities rally for Bills safety Damar Hamlin

 “Our collective thoughts are with him, his family, his team and the City of Buffalo,” the commission wrote.

-AP Pro Football Writers Rob Maaddi, Mark Long and Teresa M. Walker, and AP Sports Writers Mitch Stacy and Will Graves contributed to this report.
+AP Pro Football Writers Rob Maaddi, Mark Long and Teresa M. Walker, and AP Sports Writers Tim Reynolds, Mitch Stacy and Will Graves contributed to this report.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL